duncanamps/xa80/README.md

 #### Documentation

-The [docs/](https://github.com/duncanamps/xa80/tree/main/docs) folder contains a user guide and a technical document explaining how some of the internal features work.
+The [docs/](https://github.com/duncanamps/xa80/tree/main/docs) folder contains a user guide explaining how the assembler is used.

 #### Folder Structure